The Penrose Transform and the Kerr-Schild double copy

 For complex spacetimes $Y$ and $\tilde{Y}$ are in general independent of each other, whereas for real spacetimes $\tilde{Y}=Y^*$, with $Y$ complex.
 For real spacetimes, $u$, $v$ are real, $\tilde{\zeta}=\zeta^*$ is complex.
 Within the complex setting, we may select $Y \neq 0$, and $\tilde{Y} = 0$, which leads to a self-dual solution.
 In the self-dual case, it is often convenient to regard $\zeta$ and $\tilde{\zeta}$ as independent \emph{real} coordinates, in which case, the spacetime has Kleinian signature.

-The general solution for real vacuum Kerr-Schild spacetimes that are {\em expanding} was fully characterized by Debney, Kerr, and Schild, whose results we state here before moving on to self-dual spacetimes \cite{Debney:1969zz}:
+The general solution for real vacuum Kerr-Schild spacetimes of Minkowskian signature that are {\em expanding} was fully characterized by Debney, Kerr, and Schild, whose results we state here before moving on to self-dual spacetimes \cite{Debney:1969zz}:

-{\em A real vacuum Kerr-Schild spacetime is algebraically special, with the null vector $\ell$ being a repeated principal null direction of the Weyl tensor, and hence, geodetic and shear-free.
+{\em A real vacuum Kerr-Schild spacetime of Minkowskian signature is algebraically special, with the null vector $\ell$ being a repeated principal null direction of the Weyl tensor, and hence, geodetic and shear-free.
 The solution $Y$ to the vacuum gravitational field equations is given by the zero set of the function